MonoGame/MonoGame.Samples/FuelCell/Documentation/3-FuelCell-Casting-call.md

 ## Implementing the Fuel Carrier

 In game development terms, the fuel carrier is the avatar of the player.
 It is the object that represents the player in the game world and is controlled by the player.
-The FuelCarrier class starts out very simple but, in later steps, you'll add more features like user control and collision detection.
+The FuelCarrier class starts out very simple but, in later steps, you will add more features like user control and collision detection.
 For now, it has a few basic methods that load the model and render it on the playing field.

 The process for implementing the fuel carrier class is similar to the `FuelCell` and `Barrier` class implementations.